NeuralEnsemble/elephant/doc/install.rst

               pip uninstall elephant

-        2. Clone the repository install the local version:
+        2. Clone the repository and install the local version:

            .. code-block:: sh